tomasaschan/hiplog/README.md

 7. if you're using pylance, tell it to use this virtual environment, by using the "select python interpreter" from the command palette and browsing to `~/.pyenv/versions/hiplog/bin/python`

-8. install and activate the flake8 linter, since all commits to github will verify against flake8
+8. activate the linter `flake8` in your IDE. it is installed automatically. all commits to github will verify against flake8.

+9. activate the formatter `black` in your IDE. it is installed automatically. activate "format on save" in your IDE.